Link Search Menu Expand Document

 In order to provide a more granular view of the assets health across the organization, Elastio has introduced additional customizable Dashboard views.
 This way you can get analytics on certain parts of your infrastructure, such as specific accounts, regions, criticality and even organization departments.

-Figure 8: Add dashboard view
+Figure 8: Add new dashboard view

-Figure 8: Add dashboard view
+Figure 8: Add new dashboard view